rancher/docs/content/rancher/v2.6/en/neuvector-integration/_index.md

 * NeuVector is not supported on a Windows cluster.

-* Hardened cluster NeuVector installation is not supported.
+* NeuVector installation is not supported on hardened clusters.

-* SELinux clusters are not supported.
+* NeuVector installation is not supported on SELinux clusters.

-* Airgap is not supported.
+* NeuVector installation is not supported on clusters in an air-gapped environment.

 ### Other Limitations

 * Currently, NeuVector feature chart installation fails when a NeuVector partner chart already exists.
 To work around this issue, uninstall the NeuVector partner chart and reinstall the NeuVector feature chart.

-* Users cannot access the NeuVector UI from Rancher for a custom RKE1 cluster.
-To work around this, restart the controllers; note that while the controller pods are restarting, it will take additional time for the controller pods to become active.
+* Sometimes when the controllers are not ready, the NeuVector UI is not accessible from the Rancher UI.
+During this time, controllers will try to restart, and it takes a few minutes for the controllers to be active.

 * Container runtime is not auto-detected for different cluster types when installing the NeuVector chart.